 Fourth and last, you now can easily mask straight lines by holding the Shift key while using the brush or eraser.
 Just as a reminder, the gradient brush already had the horizontal, vertical and 45-degree diagonal guidance from the Shift-key.

 The Color Editor has a new look, similar to the Color Balance tool.
 This makes it easier to drag the control handles of the sampled color in the circle.
 When floating you can enlarge the tool for making precise adjustments, just like with the Color Balance and Curve tools.

-A new feature called Create Masked Layer from Selection allow you to create a mask in a new layer from a color sample.
-Color is now a selection tool for masking!
+A new feature called Create Masked Layer from Selection allows you to create a mask in a new layer from a color sample.
+A color is now a selection tool for masking!
 After you made the masked layer, you can adjust it to include or exclude parts of the image as you would do with any layer mask.

 Metadata Is Key